naoteen/universal_robot/README.md

 ## Joint limit

-### Unchained ver.
+### Unchained ver. (not recommended)
-Default setting is a joint_limited version using joint limits restricted to [-pi,pi].
+Default setting is a joint_limited version using joint limits restricted to [0,pi].
 In order to use this full joint limits [-2pi, 2pi], simply use the launch file arguments 'limited', i.e.:

 ```roslaunch ur_gazebo ur5.launch limited:=false```